 POLICE STORIES II

-Several people remembering the project have asked my reaction to the protests this summer and the deaths of George Floyd and Breonna Taylor.
+Several people remembering the project have asked my reaction to the protests this summer over police killings of George Floyd and Breonna Taylor.
 I’m not an expert on anything obviously and don’t claim to be, but it was a public project that many people donated money to, and gave their time to, so I’m happy to share my impressions.

-But we did conduct the interviews and I did do a lot of research before even starting the project, so I’ll share what I learned.
+All of this is ‘just opinion’ but it is informed opinion.
+I did a lot of research before we even started and I put in a lot of time trying to give the police a chance to tell their stories.
 I’ve tried to center this discussion around police departments themselves, since that’s who we interviewed.
-Obviously, there are lots of other perspectives!
+(Obviously, there are lots of other perspectives.)

-I’ll add that I personally am a homeowner too, and whenever I’ve called police needing help with anything from a break-in to a car blocking my driveway, they’ve been friendly, competent, and professional.
-That’s my experience, so if I have a bias, that would be it.
+I’ll add that I personally am a homeowner, and whenever I’ve called police needing help with anything from a break-in to a car blocking my driveway, they’ve been friendly, competent, and professional.
+That’s my experience and my bias.
 I certainly believe our law enforcement agencies have the people they need serve our communities well.

 2. Everyone who studies American law enforcement knows how to make things better.
 When I was studying sociology in college in the 1980s, social scientists didn’t seem to agree on anything, certainly not the police.
 The Drug War was in its early stages, the high crime rates of the late 60s and early 70s were living memory, and no one agreed on what police should do and how they should do it.
 Since our country today feels far more divided than it was then (at least to me), and since opinions about the police are so heavily divided in the general public, I expected to find divided opinions among researchers.
 Instead I was shocked at how much agreement there was.
 Everyone not directly connected to law enforcement organizations (not police officers, police union leaders, writers for police magazines, etc) who really studied what U.S. law enforcement organizations were doing and how they were doing it, whether conservative, liberal, black, or white, seemed to broadly agree on what the police could be doing better.
 Don’t believe me?
 Read up yourself!
 If you’re conservative or libertarian, you might start with Radley Balko’s Rise of the Warrior Cop.
 He worked for the conservative Cato Institute.
 If you’re a liberal or a leftist, you might try Michelle Alexander’s The New Jim Crow.
 I don’t endorse every idea in either book, but both are well-researched and well-written.

-I don’t mean that researchers agree on how we got here, or how the problem fits in a social or historical framework, but everyone agrees on what could make things better.
+When I say everyone agrees on how to make things better, I don’t mean that researchers agree on how we got here, or how the problem fits in a social or historical framework.
+I mean there’s a basic checklist that would improve law enforcement in the United States.
 One core principle is that the Drug War was (and is) a catastrophe, not just because it failed to reduce drug use and sent a lot of people to prison, but because it legitimized and institutionalized a lot of aggressive police procedures and habits.

 - Unnecessary Raids.
 SWAT teams and SWAT tactics were developed for hostage and terrorist situations.
 Since the Drug War these tactics have expanded into drug raids and then spread into everything, up to and including serving warrants.
 Militarized raids, especially no-knock raids, in the middle of the night kill police, pets, suspects, and bystanders.
 These are mostly over low-level drug dealers.
 They’re almost entirely unnecessary.
 Police could wait till people leave their apartments and arrest them in parking lots and then search their apartments.
 Approaching policing with military-style tactics terrorizes neighborhoods, cost cities millions in lawsuits, and ruins lives.

 - Escalation.
-Most American police have very little training in how to deescalate difficult people or difficult situations.
+Most American police have very little training in how to deescalate difficult people or difficult situations, even though police have to deal with some of the most difficult people in the most difficult situations there are.
 Many citizens panic when in conflict.
 Many are taking psychotropic drugs (legal or illegal).
 Many are just plain crazy.
-But until they’re convicted by a court of law, they’re innocent citizens of a free country.
-Choke holds, pepper spray, tasers, and guns shouldn’t be the go-to solutions because these escalate violence.
+But until a citizen is convicted by a court of law, they’re not criminals.
+Choke holds, pepper spray, tasers, and guns shouldn’t be the go-to solutions for dealing with the public.

 - Unnecessary Traffic Stops.
 ‘Random’, ‘routine’, or ‘pretext’ traffic stops are where police stop a car not for the sake of public safety, but to search the car, question the driver, or issue a ticket to fulfill a department quota.
 These stops harass, frighten, and infuriate citizens.
 In the U.S. 50,000 cars are stopped daily.
 Almost 1 in 10 drivers who are stopped come away believing that the officer behaved inappropriately.
 Traffic stops are the number one complaint citizens have against law enforcement.
 Traffic stops are the number one cause of police getting shot.
 Traffic stops are the number one cause of citizens getting shot.